padmasaba/github-popularity-score-service/README.md

 ### 🏗️ **Or build the executable JAR**

 - mvn clean package
-- java -jar target/github-popularity-score-service-0.0.1-SNAPSHOT.jar
+- java -jar target/github-popularity-score-service-0.0.1.jar

 ### 🧭 **Access Swagger UI**

-Once the app is running, explore and test the API directly from the Swagger interface:
+Once the app is running, explore and test the API directly from the Swagger interface.
+The Swagger UI provides an interactive API console to execute requests and view live responses.

 👉 http://localhost:8080/swagger-ui.html

-The Swagger UI provides an interactive API console to execute requests and view live responses.

 ### 🐳 **Docker Support**